PhantomYdn/awesome-wicket/README.md

 - [wicket-clientside-logging](https://github.com/l0rdn1kk0n/wicket-clientside-logging) - helper library that allows javascript logging on client side, all log messages will be stored on server side too
 - [wicket-console](https://github.com/PhantomYdn/wicket-console) - lightweight AJAX-enabled web console for runtime execution JS scripts on server side
 - [wicket-dnd](https://github.com/svenmeier/wicket-dnd) - generic Drag&Drop framework for Wicket
+- [wicket-extjs-integration](https://github.com/onehippo/wicket-extjs-integration) - integration of Wicket with ExtJS with event handling and a focus on making the Java-API as close to the JS-API as possible
 - [wicket-fullcalendar](https://github.com/42Lines/wicket-fullcalendar) - integration of [FullCalendar](http://fullcalendar.io/) javascript lib with Wicket
 - [wicket-jquery-selectors](https://github.com/l0rdn1kk0n/wicket-jquery-selectors) - library for working with JQuery and Wicket
 - [wicket-modelfactory](http://wicketeer.org/wicket-modelfactory/) - Wicket-modelfactory is an API to create Wicket PropertyModels in a typesafe and refactoring-safe way